ShiftLeftSecurity/fuzzyc2cpg/fuzzypp/README.md

 FuzzyPP provides users with the ability to preprocess a set of input C/C++ files for use with the ShiftLeft `fuzzyc2cpg` system.

+FuzzyPP can resolve macro definitions and #include preprocessor directives.
+Provide the preprocessor with a list of defines, undefines and include files/paths.
+When the preprocessor finds an #include, it will try to find it in the list of files/paths specified by the user.
+If it is found, then it is substituted with the contents of the file, otherwise the include is omitted.

+Note: FuzzyPP has not been exhaustively tested, and hasn't been tested on MacOS, and is offered for BETA testing use in a non-production manner.

 Compiling
 ---